 The current outlook towards the site from Morfa Lane and the A4242 is characterised by a row of portacabin structures and the dated three storey office block building within the site.
 Their replacement with the new contemporary style store with its mix of glazed and clad elevations will complement the appearance of neighbouring commercial developments particularly the new car garage that flanks the western side of Morfa Lane.
-The provision of robust planting proposals within the development and in particular the planting of native hedgerow hedgerows and additional tree planting along the top of the grassed slopes facing Morfa Lane will serve to enhance the appearance of the development in the surrounding area while at the same time providing some screening to the new building.
+The provision of robust planting proposals within the development and in particular the planting of native hedgerow hedgerows and additional tree planting along the top of the grassed slopes facing both Morfa Lane and the A4242 will serve to enhance the appearance of the development in the surrounding area while at the same time providing some screening to the new building.
 The small plant area to the south western side of the store is to have appropriate screening from Morfa Lane in addition to the planting proposals referred to above.
 The former will be secured by an appropriately worded condition.

 Whilst the new store will inevitably result in the erection of advertisement signage within the site, details of these have not been submitted for consideration as part of the current application.
-The acceptability of any new signage will therefore be considered as part of a separate application for advertisement consent and members will have noted above that the scheduled monument consent granted prevents any signage or other structures being erected in the area of the monument.
+The acceptability of any new signage will therefore be considered as part of a separate application for advertisement consent.
 Moreover, a suitable condition will be imposed on any permission securing the provision of a suitable lighting scheme as part of the development.

 Concerns regarding the erection of new fencing around the perimeter of the site are misjudged in that the only new fencing proposed within the development is low euroguard fencing to the front of the store which will provide a safety barrier between the parking spaces and the neighbouring slope.
-This fencing will be screened from Morfa Lane by new hedgerow planting.
+This fencing will be screened form the A4242 and Morfa Lane by a new hedgerow planting.